aws-amplify/docs/cli/init.md

 When prompted during the execution of `amplify init` or the `amplify configure project` command, you will select a configured profile for the role, and the Amplify CLI will handle the logic to retrieve, cache and refresh the temp credentials.
 If Multi-Factor Authentication (MFA) is enabled, the CLI will prompt you to enter the MFA token code when it needs to retrieve or refresh temporary credentials. <br/>

 The Amplify CLI has its own mechanism of caching temp credentials, it does NOT use the same cache of the AWS CLI.
 The temporary credentials are cached at `~/.amplify/awscloudformation/cache.json`.
 You can remove all cached credentials by removing this file.<br/>
-If you only want to remove the cached temp credentials associated with a particular project, execute `amplify awscloudformation reset-cache` or its alias `amplify aws reset-catch` in the project. <br/>
+If you only want to remove the cached temp credentials associated with a particular project, execute `amplify awscloudformation reset-cache` or it's alias `amplify aws reset-catch` in the project. <br/>

 ### Step by step guide to create and assume an IAM role
-The following is a step by step guide on how to to create an IAM role and make it available for the Amplify CLI.
+The following is a step by step guide on how to create an IAM role and make it available for the Amplify CLI.

 The setup has three parts, we will use an example to demonstrate this capability.<br/>